Dynamics365/dynamics365.github.io/2022-09-18-admin-provisioning-tools/index.md

 <!--adsense-->

+1. Before 10.0.24 verison

-From 10.0.24 verison, the admin provisioning tool can be found at
+The admin provisioning tool can be found at

 VHD: `C:\AOSService\PackagesLocalDirectory\bin\AdminUserProvisioning.exe`